SspStark/AI-ML/README.md

 **Machine Exhibiting Intelligence** in Uncertain Environments like predicting weather conditions.\
 **Search-based AI** --> AI in Google Maps or Solving Puzzles.
 ## Machine Learning
-**A subfield of AI that gives computers the ability to learn itself by identifying patterns from the Data we provide without being explicitly programmed**.
+**A subfield of AI that gives computers the ability to learn itself by identifying patterns from the Data we provide using different ML Algorithms without being explicitly programmed**.

 The best example for this is ***Personalized Suggestions*** in ecommerce websites or social media based on the user likes and interests, Voice recognization and Face recognization also good examples of ML.